MarcoLandtHayen/EchoStateNetworks/README.md

  * Try do model "regime-shift" or in other words: non-stationarity.
  * Found similar performance of base ESN and CNN/LSTM with increasing noise in term of mean-absolute-error.
  * But ESN shows advantages in stability (spread of mae), number of parameters and training-time.
+* **ESN\_exp03.ipynb**: Additive decommposition of timeseries.
+ * Play with additive decomposition of timeseries into linear trend, seasonality and residual noise, as in [Kim and King, 2020] paper "Time series prediction using Deep Echo State Networks".
-* **ESN\_exp03.ipynb**: Switch from base ESN to DeepESN.
+* **ESN\_exp04.ipynb**: Switch from base ESN to DeepESN.
- * First play with additive decomposition of timeseries into linear trend, seasonality and residual noise, as in [Kim and King, 2020] paper "Time series prediction using Deep Echo State Networks".
+ * After playing with additive decomposition of timeseries into linear trend, seasonality and residual noise, as in [Kim and King, 2020] paper "Time series prediction using Deep Echo State Networks" (--> exp03):
- * Then set up implementation of ESN layer, based on tensorflow implementation, able to extend to multiple ESN layer networks (= DeepESN).
+ * We are ready to set up implementation of ESN layer, based on tensorflow implementation, able to extend to multiple ESN layer networks (= DeepESN).